 There is nothing I love more than finding other Southern artisans, designers & business owners that are passionate about their business.
 I believe the cultural and craft of the South inspires companies and products that are truly meant to tell a story, and Sweet Six Candy Co. is no different.

-I have loved meeting Jenny DeWitt on our weekly
+I have loved meeting Jenny DeWitt on our weekly calls, and this interview will give you a little glimpse into the business.

 How did you come up with the name of your business?